JacobGarcia/LexicalAnalyzer/README.txt

 When the build is executed, the c program file must be passed as an argument:
-NOTE: Consider for the next command that the process file must be in the same folder.
+NOTE: Consider for the next command that the test file must be in the same folder.
 If that were not the case, then add the file address.
 -----------------------------------------